Skip to main content

 • skip — Opt-out of groups you don't want

-• add — Opt-in to non-default groups, or customize which CFs sync from a group
+• add — Opt-in to non-default groups, or customize which CFs sync with select, select_all, and exclude

 When to Use Groups vs Individual CFs